alta-lang/alta/docs/stdlib/io.md

-# `io` module - Alta Standard Library
+# `io` package - Alta Standard Library
-This module contains I/O constructs bridged over from C, wrapped up to be more Alta-style.
-It also conatins some Alta-specific useful utilities.
+This package contains I/O constructs bridged over from C, wrapped up to be more Alta-style.
+It also contains some Alta-specific useful utilities.

 ## Depends on
   * `lib/stdio` from [`libc`](libc.md)